mmiah00/finm32500_Assignments/README.md

 /MarketDataPoint/ and /Order/

-We also write OrderError handles specific issues during simulation processing.
+We also write OrderError to handle specific issues during simulation processing.

 ## 'engine.py '
 It drives the core data processing: